rfeinman/learning-to-learn/README.md

 are of the same category as the baseline object.
 We simulated this test by creating an evaluation set containing groupings of 4 samples: the baseline, the shape constant, the color constant, and the texture constant.
 Each grouping serves as one test example.
 We find which su...
+TODO

 <img src="https://github.com/rfeinman/toy-neuralnet/blob/master/results/plot_secondOrder1.png?raw=true" alt="secondOrder plot"> \
 <img src="https://github.com/rfeinman/toy-neuralnet/blob/master/results/plot_secondOrder2.png?raw=true" alt="secondOrder plot">